heng335336-hub/heng335336-hub/README.md

 ## 🌱 About Us

-- 🔭 We currently improving my Java skills
+- 🔭 We currently improving our Java skills
 - 🧠 Learning problem solving & clean code
 - 💡 We enjoy turning ideas into working software
 - 📈 Growing one commit at a time